Norwegians Started It All

 How Ski Jumping Inspired Hoofers

 In 1919, a group of Norwegian students shared their love of skiing with the University by constructing a wooden ski jump on Muir Knoll.
-The popularity of the ski jump planted the seed for what would eventually become the Wisconsin Hoofers program.
+The popularity of the ski jump planted the seed for what would eventually become the Wisconsin Hoofers, a set of outdoors-related clubs at the Wisconsin Union.

 Over the next few years, Hoofers began building up their outings and sporting equipment to include skis, toboggans, archery, and more.
-By the end of the 1930s, they moved their operations into the theater wing of the Memorial Union, where they can still be found.
-Today, the Wisconsin Hoofers clubs include mountaineering, outing, riding, sailing, scuba, and skiing and snowboarding.
+By the end of the 1930s, the clubs moved their operations into the theater wing of Memorial Union, where they can still be found.